Interstate High Speed Rail Progress

 • 75% x 110 mph = 83 mph avg. speed x 3 hours = 249 miles

 Keep those rules in mind when we compare European HSR travel to Amtrak Acela.
-You may recall from Part 1, that Amtrak runs Acela Express hourly service up to 135 mph between NYC and Washington, but Slow Zones over those 226 miles limit average speed to 84 mph for a 2:42 minute Journey Time and only 92% schedule dependability.
-Though Acela Express reaches 150 mph for 18 miles, the other 193 miles between NYC and Boston have so many Slow Zones it averages only 59 mph for a 3:35 minute Journey Time.
+You may recall from Part 1, that Amtrak runs Acela Express hourly service up to 135 mph between NYC and Washington, but Slow Zones over those 226 miles limit average speed to 84 mph for a 2:42 minute Journey Time and 92% on-time performance.
+Though Acela Express reaches 150 mph for 34 miles, the other 177 miles between NYC and Boston have so many Slow Zones it averages only 59 mph for a 3:35 minute Journey Time.

-By world standards, underinvestment in America’s most important rail corridor limits Acela performance to that of a regional train, at best.
+By world standards, underinvestment in America’s most important rail corridor limits Acela performance to that of a regional train.

 Amtrak officials are not blind to those shortcomings.
 To shorten Journey Times, increase patronage and boost revenue in the next 8-9 years, Amtrak wants: